EPPIcenter/mad4hatter/docs/modules/analyis-modules/resistance_markers.md

 Whenever multiple variants for a given resistance marker are found in the same sample, they are separated by `_` and the reference variant is presented first followed by the alternate variants.
 This also applies to the read counts.
 Cells remain blank if no resistance marker was found.

-Nomenclature of resistance markers can be broken down into name of the gene gene and amino acid position of the marker.
+Nomenclature of resistance markers can be broken down into name of the gene and amino acid position of the marker.
 For instance, for `dhfr_16`, `dhfr` is the gene and `16` is the amino acid position.

 ### resmarkers_summary.txt